Snickers, siblings and the Alexander: 20+ secrets of English breaking language stereotypes

 English spelling and pronunciation sometimes hurt.
 For example, there are words though, rough, cough, through, bough, thorough.
 The last 4 letters are the same in them, but not a single word from this list rhymes with the others.

-Sign & called ampersand, @ - at (and not dog, well, please!), # actually called octothorpe, or octo, but no one in their right mind calls it that, hashtag has taken root perfectly.
+Sign & called ampersand, @ - at (not dog, please!), # actually called octothorpe, or octo, but no one in their right mind calls it that, hashtag has taken root perfectly.

 A moment of mnemonics.
 Confused in little / a little / few / a few?
 What’s important here: little and few - "little", in the sense of "not enough", but a little and a few - "little", but more will do.
 How to remember?
 A little and a few letters have more letters than little and few, so they mean a larger amount.